Sinusoidal Current Source

 Description

-The Sinusoidal Current Source unit is a sinusoidal current source whose output current is independent of the voltage at the source terminals.
+The Sinusoidal Current Source block is a sinusoidal current source whose output current is independent of the voltage at the source terminals.
 The following equations describe the current through the source as a function of time:

 where